emnify/product-docs/docs/glossary.md

 An IP that doesn’t change over time.

-## Tariff profile

-A profile that defines which networks or countries SIM should operate in.

-## Traffic pooling

-A term used to describe the service model when various [endpoints](#endpoint) utilize the same data pool.

 ## Unassigned SIM

-SIM that had been unassigned from an [endpoint](#endpoint).
+SIM that had been unassigned from a device.

 ## Usage limit

-User-defined limit of consumption of a certain service (data, SMS) per endpoint.
+User-defined limit of consumption for a certain service (data, SMS) per device.

+## Usage pooling

+A term used to describe the service model when various devices utilize the same data pool.

 ## User account